4 Ways to Get Credit Card in India: Add-On, Against FD & Others

 - Direct application: This has traditionally been the most common way used by individuals to get credit card.
 You just need to contact the bank and apply for the card.
 You can either apply online or visit bank or request bank send their customer executive.
 After you apply, bank will then check various parameters such as your previous repayment history, number of card accounts active etc. and then calculate your repayment capacity.
 Based on statistical calculations, banks will either approve/disapprove your application.

-- Add-on or supplementary card: If you unfortunate to get credit card using direct way, then you can still get a card but on your family member’s existing card account or your own account.
+- Add-on or supplementary card: If unfortunately you are not able to get credit card though direct application, then you can still get a card but on your family member’s existing card account.
 These are called as add-on or supplement card.
 However the condition is that cards will be issued to family members which includes children, mother/father, spouse.
 Also there is a cap on the number of cards that can be issued and the credit limit depending on the number of cards issued.

 - Against fixed deposit: Another good option to get a credit card is, against FD.
 It also helps in building credit score especially for the first timers.
 Advantage is that eligibility criteria are not very stringent and documentation requirement is also bare minimum.
 Moreover lenders do not take into consideration income, repayment history, etc. However there are certain disadvantages as well such as non-repayment of dues will force bank to debit the money from your FD account.
 The card limit is typically 80%-85% of the FD amount.
 Here is the detailed information on such type of card.
 This linked article also contains the list of banks offering credit cards against FD.